viswanath7/akka-streams/README.md

 To run this spplication, do the following

 * Supply as a program argument, a hash tag that shall be used to search for tweets.
 Supplied hash tag must be prefixed with a #. **_#scala_** for instanse, is a valid hashtag.
 * Go to [application management site of twitter](https://apps.twitter.com/) and login with your credentials.
-Create an application and go to the section `Application Settings > Consumer Key (API Key) > Manage keys and access tokens`
+Create an application and go to the tab `Keys and Access Tokens` in `Application Management`
 * Collect the following values to authenticate your requests to the Twitter Platform.
     - API Key
     - API secret